-Scheduled geoprocessing uses Windows Task Scheduler to automatically run the tools you've selected at the correct time.
-You can find the geoprocessing tools you have scheduled from within ArcGIS Pro in Windows Task Scheduler under the name of the task you specified in the Schedule window.
-The schedule settings you specified in ArcGIS Pro will be displayed in Windows Task Scheduler.
+Scheduled geoprocessing uses Windows Task Scheduler to run the tools you've selected at a specified time.
+You can find the geoprocessing tools you have scheduled within ArcGIS Pro in Windows Task Scheduler under the name of the task you specified in the Schedule window.
+The schedule settings you specified in ArcGIS Pro are displayed in Windows Task Scheduler.

-Windows Task Scheduler provides you with additional scheduling options that are not available from the Schedule window in ArcGIS Pro.
-These options include the following:
+Windows Task Scheduler provides additional scheduling options that are not available from the Schedule window in ArcGIS Pro.

-- Run whether user is logged on or not.
+- Run whether or not the user is signed in.

 - Run with elevated or admin privileges.

-- Stop task if it runs longer than a specified period of time.
+- Stop the task if it runs longer than a specified period of time.

-- Begin the task at log on, startup, or on other events.
+- Begin the task at sign in, when the computer starts up, or on other events.